hardillb/multi-tenant-node-red-k8s/README.md

 ### Creating secrets and setting domain

-Running `./setup.sh` in the root directory of the project will generate a `deployment/secret.yml` file that holds the details for connecting to the Kubernetes API and and the `settings.js` for the management app.
+Running `./setup.sh` in the root directory of the project will generate a `deployment/registry-conf.yml` file that holds the details for securing the registry and and the private container registry in `settings.js` for the management app.

 The script takes 2 arguments